bleonardb3/ThinkGov/README.md

-# Create a Watson Studio project and set up required services.
+# Watson Studio Labs Create a Watson Studio project and set up required services.

 ## Introduction:

 [<img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/images/DSX.png" height="150"/>](http://datascience.ibm.com/) [<img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/images/jupyter.png" height="150"/>](http://jupyter.org/index.html)

+Use IBM’s Watson Studio to create machine learning models and applications.
+Participants will have a choice of the following labs.
+Given the limited time amount, most likely only 1 lab will be completed in the time period.
+All labs will use passenger data from the Titanic.

+1. [Lab-1](https://github.com/bleonardb3/WM/tree/master/Lab-1) - The first lab will use the Watson Machine Learning capability to create a machine learning model based on the Titanic data set.
+The model will be deployed in the IBM Cloud, and an application will be built that uses the deployed machine learning model to predict survivability given passenger characteristics.

+1. [Lab-2](https://github.com/bleonardb3/WM/tree/master/Lab-2) - The second lab will guide participants in using the Watson Studio SPSS Modeler capability to explore, prepare, and model passenger data from the Titanic.
+The SPSS Modeler is a drag and drop capability to build machine learning pipelines.

+1. [Lab-3](https://github.com/bleonardb3/WM/tree/master/Lab-3) - The third lab will leverage Spark machine learning (SparkML) in a Jupyter notebook to predict survivability using pyspark and a supervised learning model.

 You will use IBM's Watson Studio to perform the labs in this repository.
 The instructions to set up the environment are documented below.

-## Instructions:
+After completing these instructions, please go to the chosen lab folder and follow the Readme.

+## Instructions: Create a Watson Studio project and set up the required services.

 ### Step 1.
 Log into your [Watson Studio](http://datascience.ibm.com/) account, then select `View All Projects`.